NLeSC/python-template/README.dev.md

 # run cookiecutter with the template to generate a new package
 cookiecutter <path to where your template is>

-# when it ask you for the GitHub organization, put in your own name
+# when it asks you for the GitHub organization, put in your own name;
 # for the other questions, just accept the default

 # 'ls' should return just the one directory called 'my-python-project'